sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_5_schema_queries.md

 ### Overview

-Schema queries allow retrieving **data validity within a certain context**.
+Schema queries allow retrieving **the definition of data validity for a certain context**.
 The service must take into account the constraints that apply within that context (e.g. dataflow).

 This is typically used for **validation and/or communication purposes**, for example as a way to inform providers about the data they are expected to report.